Qirhi/island-babygirl/README.md

 ## Branding & Design

-- Replace `/favicon.ico` with your own favicon
+- Replace `/favicon.ico` with your own favicon DONE
-- Replace `/static/images/banner.png` with your own banner image - image needs to be 600x60px
+- Replace `/static/images/banner.png` with your own banner image - image needs to be 600x60px DONE
-- Replace `/static/images/logo.jpg` with your own logo image - image needs to be square
+- Replace `/static/images/logo.jpg` with your own logo image - image needs to be square DONE
-- Replace both index hero photos in `/src/pages/index.jsx` - images should be the same aspect ratio (square images work best)
+- Replace both index hero photos in `/src/pages/index.jsx` - images should be the same aspect ratio (square images work best) DONE
 - Replace other static images and text on index and about pages as well as the header & footer components
-- Choose a new color scheme by setting new color variable values in `/src/styles/main.scss`:
+- Choose a new color scheme by setting new color variable values in `/src/styles/main.scss`: DONE

 ```scss
 $color-primary: #e6eaf3;